Skip to main content

 For each received item (quantity greater than 0), fill in the inventory details:

-Each item has an Update Inventory checkbox (enabled by default).
-When checked, the item will be added to or updated in your inventory stock when finalised.
+The wizard has an Update Inventory checkbox (enabled by default).
+When checked, received items will be added to or updated in your inventory stock when finalised.

 Review all details, then click Complete Receiving.